openenclave/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 ## Migrate ECall/OCall Definitions (EDL Files)

-Both Intel SGX SDK and Open Enclave SDK support the same grammer for defining trusted/untrusted functions (aka.
+Both Intel SGX SDK for Linux and Open Enclave SDK support the same grammer for defining trusted/untrusted functions (aka.
 ECalls/OCalls) in EDL files.
 However, built-in OCalls are defined in different headers.
-Intel SGX SDK's built-in OCalls are defined in `sgx_tstdc.edl` while Open Enclave SDK's are defined in `platform.edl`.
+Intel's built-in OCalls are defined in `sgx_tstdc.edl` while Open Enclave SDK's are defined in `platform.edl`.

 Most EDL files include (by `include` statements) common C headers for both host and enclave sides.
-The most commonly included header is the one defining SGX architectural structures, which is `arch.h` in Intel SGX SDK or `openenclave/bits/sgx/sgxtypes.h` in Open Enclave SDK.
-Please also note that some structures may be named differently, e.g., the EINITTOKEN architectural structure is defined as `token_t` in Intel SGX SDK but `einittoken_t` in Open Enclave SDK.
+The most commonly included header is the one defining SGX architectural structures, which is `arch.h` in Intel SGX SDK for Linux or `openenclave/bits/sgx/sgxtypes.h` in Open Enclave SDK.
+Please also note that some structures may be named differently, e.g., the EINITTOKEN architectural structure is defined as `token_t` in Intel SGX SDK for Linux but `einittoken_t` in Open Enclave SDK.

-The code snippet below shows a way to include/import C headers and EDL definitions conditionally, in order to be compatible with both Intel SGX and Open Enclave SDKs.
+The code snippet below shows a way to include/import C headers and EDL definitions conditionally, in order to be compatible with both SDKs.

 ```
 enclave {